 Pray and live for the Pope’s intentions

-The Pope’s Worldwide Prayer Network is a pontifical work.
-Its objective is to encourage prayer and action for the challenges facing humanity and the mission of the Church, expressed in the Pope’s prayer intentions.
-To this end, a spiritual pathway is proposed called The Way of the Heart, for a mission of compassion for the world.
+The Pope’s Worldwide Prayer Network is a Pontifical Society, with the mission of mobilizing Catholics through prayer and action in response to the challenges facing humanity and the mission of the Church.
+These challenges are presented in the form of prayer intentions entrusted by the Pope to the entire Church.
+The foundation’s mission is inscribed in the dynamic of the Heart of Jesus, a mission of compassion for the world.

 «After this the Lord appointed seventy-two others whom he sent ahead of him in pairs to every town and place he intended to visit.».
 (Luke 10,1) «But the hour is coming, and is now here, when true worshipers will worship the Father in Spirit and truth; and indeed the Father seeks such people to worship him.».
 (John 4,23)

 Identity, Vision, Mission

 IDENTITY: The Pope’s Prayer Network is at the service of the challenges of humanity and the mission of the Church.

 VISION: To pray and work to meet the challenges facing humanity and the mission of the Church identified by the Pope.
 His prayer intentions are key for our prayer and mission.

 MISSION: To be apostles in daily life, through a spiritual pathway called “The Way of the Heart”, which transforms our way of being at the service of Christ’s mission, a mission of compassion for the world.